yemboi/odtask/README.md

 ## 📖 React ToDo list 🖊️📝👥

 My name is Yemi Akinyemi and this is my short demo application.
-I will cover areas such as state management and unidirctional data flow
+In this application I have created a small action in React using typescript an Tailwind CSS

 ## 🛠️ Getting started
 Prerequisites